Pauan/Immutable/doc/doc.rst

   * Numbers are returned as-is, except :js:`NaN`, :js:`Infinity`, and :js:`-Infinity` throw an error.

-  * Dict_, Set_, List_, Queue_, Stack_, Tuple_, and
+  * Dict_, List_, Queue_, Record_, Set_, Stack_, and Tuple_
-    Record_ are converted into specially marked JSON objects, with toJSON_ called on all the keys/values.
+    are converted into specially marked JSON objects, with toJSON_ called on all the keys / values.

     This conversion takes ``O(n)`` time.